About the Journal

 Part IV.
 Non-sexist and non-discriminatory language journal policy

-The journal is committed to gender-neutral language, gender-inclusive language, inclusive language, or gender neutrality that aims to eliminate (or neutralize) reference to gender in terms that describe people.
-For example, the words fireman, lesbian, stewardess, and, arguably, chairman, are gender-specific; the corresponding gender-neutral terms are firefighter, homosexual, flight attendant and chairperson (or chair).
+The journal is committed to gender-neutral, gender-inclusive, and inclusive language that aims to eliminate (or neutralize) references to gender in descriptions of people.
+For example, the words fireman, lesbian, stewardess, and, arguably, chairman are gender-specific; the corresponding gender-neutral terms are firefighter, homosexual, flight attendant, and chairperson (or chair).
 The pronoun "he" may be replaced with "he or she" or "s/he" when the gender of the person referred to is unknown.
-Other gender-specific terms, such as actor and actress may be replaced by the originally male term (actor used for either gender) (see more http://en.wikipedia.org/wiki/Gender-neutral_language).
+Other gender-specific terms, such as actor and actress, may be replaced by the originally male term (actor used for either gender) (see more http://en.wikipedia.org/wiki/Gender-neutral_language).
 Sexist, xenophobic, ethnic, national, body image, and homophobic slurs, or racist and classist terms should not be used unless it is a part of the research focus in itself.

 Publication Frequency

-The journal is volume-organized (except “a special issue” of a thematically related collection of articles).
-All unrelated articles are published as soon as they are ready for publication.
-The journal volume is defined by the year of articles' publications.
+The journal is volume-organized (except for a special issue of a thematically related collection of articles).
+All unrelated articles are published as soon as they are ready.
+The journal volume is defined by the year of publication of the articles.

 Open Access Policy